WILD ROSE FARM

 Johann Wolfgang von Goethe

-We started Wild Rose Farm with an intention.
-To bring children into nature through farm and forest.
-To gently hold them and encourage their sense of wonder, curiosity, their natural playfulness and to learn from each other.
+We started Wild Rose Farm with an intention: to bring children into nature through farm and forest, to gently hold them and encourage their sense of wonder, curiosity, and natural playfulness, and to learn from each other.
 Wild Rose is a unique program where children are encouraged to use all their senses in all seasons.
-At Wild Rose Farm the children experience the reverence for their environment in a playful spirit.
+At Wild Rose the children experience reverence for their environment in a playful spirit.